1. Architecture

 6. Backups & disaster recovery

 Customer databases are backed up on a nightly schedule with a rolling retention window.
-Backups are encrypted and stored in a separate location from the live database.
-Integrity is verified weekly by a restore-into-scratch-DB check; the result is recorded to a log.
+Backups are encrypted and stored in a separate location from the live database, and the key needed to decrypt the off-site copy is held outside the production environment.
+Integrity is verified weekly by a restore-into-scratch-database check, and we periodically rehearse a full recovery from the off-site copy into a clean environment; both results are recorded to a log.
 Our target recovery objectives are an RPO of 24 hours and an RTO of 4 hours for a single-instance restore.

 7. Incident response